This article looks at developments in government and warfare in Medieval Europe.

 Feudal law was administered in the feudal courts of the fief-holders of Europe, from the kings’ great councils down to the humble manorial courts of squires holding just a single village.
 Over time, feudal law came to be defined more closely in documents like the Magna Carta, in England.
 This was produced in 1215, and was essentially an agreement between the king and the nobles (supported by the leading churchmen of England) by which the king promised to abide by customary feudal law and not abuse it for his own purposes.
-The nobles who drew up the document were not conscious of creating a major innovation; rather their intent was to protecting their own customary rights.
-In the process, however, they spelled out the principle that governments are bound by law to protect the rights of subjects.
-These principles have profoundly influenced legal decisions, first in England and then around the world, up to the present day.
+The nobles who drew up the document were not conscious of creating a major innovation; rather their intention was to protect their own customary rights.
+In the process, however, they spelled out the principle that governments are not above the law, but are bound by law to protect the rights of subjects.
+This principle has profoundly influenced legal decisions, first in England and then around the world, up to the present day.

 The increased influence of Roman law was fed by the changing political and economic circumstances of the time.
 In the 12th to 14th centuries rulers were striving to impose their wills on their kingdoms, and to rule their subjects directly rather than through powerful vassals.
 They therefore established their own royal courts to set beside (and weaken) the complex hierarchy of feudal courts of their vassals and sub-vassals.
 In these courts, Roman law suited the royal purpose admirably, as it emphasised that the monarch alone had the right and duty to govern his subjects; no one else, neither pope nor vassal, was entitled to encroach on this prerogative.
 Roman law also contained a much fuller and more sophisticated treatment of property than feudal law, making it more suitable for the expanding commercial activity of the times.